ds5110/faces/notes/sc_notes_dist_logreg.md

 Infant and adult raw coordinate data can be found from this repo: [Infant-Facial-Landmark-Detection-and-Tracking](https://github.com/ostadabbas/Infant-Facial-Landmark-Detection-and-Tracking).

 ## Preprocessing
-For this model exploration I created additional metadata which computed the euclidean distances between the coordinate points (using normalized to the bounding box data as the coord input - see this document for information on how the normalized points were generated **link to different readme going over those preprocessing steps in more detail?**).
-Please see the `dist_metadata.py` for details on the calculations.
-To recreate the dataframe used, simply run `dist_metadata.py` and an updated csv will be created.
+For this model exploration I created additional metadata which computed the euclidean distances between the coordinate points (using normalized to the bounding box data as the coord input - see this document for information on how the normalized points were generated: `preprocessing.md`).
+Please see `sc_euc_metadata.py` for details on the calculations.

 ## Results
 We approached this idea from 2 ways.
 We first wanted to see given **all** the information (euc distance from every point to every other point) what distances/features would the model choose, and how many would the model need until we got to a decent accuracy and recall score?
 We also were curious about what order it added those features in.